svlentink/9292/README.md

 Feel free to fork / create pull req.

 ### Current status
-The app displays the JSON message as output on the screen.
+The app currently only displays the first step the user needs to take (e.g. walk to bus stop).
 I did not made the effort to create a nice GUI, maybe later, but feel free to create it.
 The basics are here, you only need to make a nice layout and icons (for ferry, bus, train, walk etc.).